Biography

 FAMILY

-My dad, Bill, and step mom, Mindy, live in Kokomo, Indiana.
-They are also responsible for my littlest sibling, Amanda.
-Amanda is also my little pal.
-She was born two and a half weeks too early for being exactly 22 years younger than me, her oldest sister.
-Amanda enjoys talking to me on the phone whenever I call to visit with Dad or Mindy.
+My dad, Bill, and step mom, Mindy, live in St Charles, Missouri.
+They are also responsible for my youngest sibling, Amanda.
+Amanda was born two and a half weeks too early for being exactly 22 years younger than me, her oldest sister.

 EDUCATION

-Contrary to the direction of my future plans, my entire education career was spent within the walls of public schools.
-I attended Pioneer Elementary in Royal Center, Indiana for kindergarten (grade R) through grade 6.
+My entire education career was spent within the walls of public schools.
+I attended Pioneer Elementary in Royal Center, Indiana for kindergarten through grade 6.
 Following my 6th grade year, my family moved a little farther north on highway 35 to the slightly bigger town of Winamac, Indiana.
 I attended Winamac Community Middle School and High School and graduated as my class Valedictorian in 2001.
+While at Winamac, I participated in a plethora of activities, including varsity basketball, volleyball and track and field.
 Following graduation I moved to West Lafayette, Indiana to attend Purdue University.
 I began my time at Purdue as a pre-med major, but quickly felt God’s pull on my heart to return to my childhood plans of becoming an educator.
 I graduated from Purdue University’s main campus in 2005 with a Bachelor’s degree in Elementary Education.

 TEACHING EXPERIENCE

 I spent the summer following my college graduation searching for a job and asking God for direction.
 God did not direct me to a job until four days before time for students to begin school.
-I was offered a job teaching 6th grade mathematics at Delphi Community Middle School in the fall of 2005; I have spent the past two years as a part of the sixth grade team at Delphi in that same position.
-While I have been teaching at Delphi, I have also been extremely involved with extra curricular activities at Delphi.
-I am beginning my third and final season as the 7th grade girls’ volleyball coach.
-I served as the 7th grade girls’ basketball coach for 1 year and I served as the varsity girls’ basketball assistant for two years.
+I was offered a job teaching 6th grade mathematics at Delphi Community Middle School in the fall of 2005; I have spent two years as a part of the sixth grade team at Delphi in that same position.
+While teaching at Delphi, I was extremely involved with extra curricular activities, including 7th grade girls’ basketball and volleyball and assisting the varsity girls’ basketball team.

 TESTIMONY